-ST. STEPHEN’S CENTRE FOR ECONOMIC STUDIES
+ST. STEPHEN’S CENTER FOR ECONOMIC RESEARCH

 The Department of Economics in St. Stephen’s College attracts very talented and highly motivated students.
 Consistently over the years, many of them have shown both the capabilities and the willingness to range well beyond the confines of the University of Delhi BA Honours in Economics course work.
 There is, of course, mutual interplay between what the BA Honours course equips them with and the kind of problems beyond the course that they are willing and able to tackle.
 The Honours course itself has developed over time, and modules such as Econometrics or Game Theory or Economics of Health and Education or Environmental Economics have now been introduced.
 This has given our students some up-to-date basic training, and consequently a greater confidence in formulating and tackling new problems and issues, the first steps in undertaking real research.

 The primary aim of the Center for Economic Research is to tap this great potential and to encourage a very bright group of students to be more “research-oriented”, more daring and independent in formulating problems and research questions well outside the formal curricular structure, and more rigorous and careful in formulating hypothesis and testing them.